theriley106/VandyHacks2019/README.md

 	function that parses apple music
 	function that downloads songs given artist and song name maybe unique identifier.mp3 could be song name?

+swift app
+	share extension to send post request with song url to server